cartesi/docs/cartesi-rollups/tutorials/machine-learning.md

 ## Set up your environment.
 Install these to set up your environment for quick building.

 - Sunodo: A simple tool for building applications on Cartesi.
-Install Sunodo for your OS of choice.
+[Install Sunodo for your OS of choice](../development/installation.md).

 - Docker Desktop: The tool you need to run the Cartesi Machine and its dependencies.
-Install Docker for your OS of choice.
+[Install Docker](https://www.docker.com/products/docker-desktop/).

 - Python: For writing your backend application logic.
-Install Python3 here.

-- The recommended IDEs are VSCode or Pycharm.
+[Install Python3](https://www.python.org/downloads/).

 ## Understanding the dApp